lemanjo/pyupway/README.md

 ### get_history_values

 Returns the historical values for specified timerange.
+NOT IMPLEMENTED FOR MYUPLINK!

 Example